-Founded by the first bishop of Chicago, Bishop William J. Quarter, D.D., St. Mary’s College was granted a charter by the State of Illinois, with power “to confer…such academical or honorary degrees as are usually conferred by similar institutions.”
-Chicago welcomed St. Mary’s as the first institution of higher learning in the city.
-St. Mary’s flourished until 1866, when financial difficulties forced it to suspend operations.
+Founded by the first bishop of Chicago, Bishop William J. Quarter, D.D., the University of Saint Mary of the Lake was granted a charter in 1844 by the State of Illinois, with power “to confer…such academical or honorary degrees as are usually conferred by similar institutions.”
+Chicago welcomed it as the first institution of higher learning in the city, and it flourished until 1866, when financial difficulties forced it to suspend operations.
 One of its four schools, the Divinity School, which would become Mundelein Seminary, continued to operate for another year until 1867.

-In September 1929, Cardinal Mundelein obtained from the Sacred Congregation of Seminaries and Universities in Rome to establish a Pontifical Faculty of Theology at Mundelein, with the power to confer the international degrees of the Catholic Church, the baccalaureate, the licentiate and doctorate in theology.
+In September 1929, Cardinal Mundelein obtained a five-year grant from the Sacred Congregation of Seminaries and Universities in Rome to establish a Pontifical Faculty of Theology at Mundelein, with the power to confer the international degrees of the Catholic Church, the baccalaureate, the licentiate and doctorate in theology.
 In September 1934, this temporary grant was made permanent, and the seminary became the first American institution to be honored as a Pontifical Theological Faculty under the new Apostolic Constitution Deus Scientarium Dominus.

 In July 1978, the Very Reverend James P. Keleher was appointed the sixth rector, replacing the Most Reverend Thomas J. Murphy, who was named Bishop of Great Falls, Montana.
 Father Keleher began a national outreach, offering the programs of the seminary to dioceses around the country.

-In January, 1995, the Very Reverend Gerald Kicanas was named by Pope John Paul II as an Auxiliary Bishop of Chicago.
-In February, the Very Reverend John Canary was named as the eighth Rector of Mundelein Seminary.
+In January 1995, the Very Reverend Gerald Kicanas was named by Pope John Paul II as an Auxiliary Bishop of Chicago.
+In February, the Very Reverend John Canary was named as the eighth rector of Mundelein Seminary and president of the University of Saint Mary of the Lake.

-During the spring quarter of 1996, members of the Bishops’ Seminary Committee visited the Seminary.
+During the spring quarter of 1996, members of the Bishops’ Seminary Committee visited the seminary.
 After an extensive series of meetings with faculty and students, the members of the committee gave a strong recommendation to the seminary program.

 The appointment of Francis Cardinal George, O.M.I. as the eighth Archbishop of Chicago was announced by Pope John Paul II on April 8, 1997.
 He succeeded the late Joseph Cardinal Bernardin who was the Archbishop of Chicago from 1982 until 1996.

-In May 2012 Francis Cardinal George appointed the Rev. Robert Barron as the tenth Rector/President of the University of Saint Mary of the Lake/Mundelein Seminary.
-Under Father Barron’s direction, the Formation Program was given a new integrating logic and the academic program underwent a curriculum revision.
+In May 2012, Francis Cardinal George appointed the Very Rev. Robert Barron as the tenth rector/ president.
+Under Father Barron’s direction, the formation programs were given a new integrating logic and the academic program underwent a curriculum revision.
 Father Barron also led a restoration of the Chapel of the Immaculate Conception and a renovation of the Theology House Chapel.
-The Theology House Chapel was never dedicated to a saint.
-Under Father Barron’s leadership planning was undertaken to rededicate the chapel to Pope Saint John Paul II, and to express in the great theme of his papacy, the new evangelization.
-Nineteen new stained glass windows were commissioned commemorating the great figures of history whose life and ministry exemplify evangelism.
-Additionally, three endowed chairs in dogmatic theology, biblical theology and preaching were established.
-Dr. Matthew Levering was named Perry Foundation Professor of Theology.
-Seminary enrollment increased by thirty percent under Father Barron’s leadership.
+The Theology House Chapel had never been dedicated to a saint.
+Under Father Barron’s leadership, planning was undertaken to rededicate the chapel to Pope Saint John Paul II, and to express the great theme of his papacy, the new evangelization.
+Nineteen new stained-glass windows were commissioned commemorating the great figures of history whose lives and ministries exemplify evangelism.
+Additionally, he focused on establishing endowed chairs in dogmatic theology, biblical theology and preaching.
+Dr. Matthew Levering was named the Perry Foundation Professor of Theology.
+Seminary enrollment increased under Father Barron’s leadership.